8-1-1: United States

 In March 2005, the United States Federal Communications Commission (FCC) made 8-1-1 the universal number for the 71 regional services that coordinate location services for underground public utilities in the U.S. Before that time, each of these "call before you dig" services had its own 800 number, and the FCC and others wanted to make it as easy as possible for everyone planning an excavation to call first.

 This safety measure not only helps prevent damage that interrupts telecommunications, but also the cutting of subterranean power lines, water mains, and natural gas pipes.
 Over 20 million miles of buried utilities exist in the U.S., and damages to these cost in excess of $30 billion annually.
 On average, an underground utility is damaged every six minutes due to a failure to contact 811 as required by law.
-However, according to the Pipeline and Hazardous Materials Safety Administration, using 811 services before digging projects results in a 99% chance of avoiding utility damages, injury, environmental harm, and death.
+According to the Pipeline and Hazardous Materials Safety Administration, using 811 services before digging projects results in a 99% chance of avoiding utility damages, injury, environmental harm, and death.

 Underground utilities are located via color-coded markings typically up to and not past the user's service connection or meter.
 Lines on the other side of the meter or service connection are considered to be part of the customer's property and will typically not be located by these services.
 Establishment of an abbreviated dialing number for this purpose was required by the Pipeline Safety Improvement Act of 2002.

 The use of 8-1-1 for "call before you dig" services was long established in California and Nevada, through an organization known as Underground Service Alert, before the FCC mandated its use for this purpose.
 While "call before you dig" and the 8-1-1 phone number is the primary awareness campaign in the United States, Canada has switched to "click before you dig" to emphasize online locate requests and contacting one-call centers virtually rather than calling.
+August 11 is National Safe Digging Day.